floodsense/Seasonal-Distance-Calibration/README.md

 # A Detailed Analysis of Raw Sensor Distance Readings
 ## Overview

-For now focused primarily on the "Hoyt & 5th" sensor, this repo contains all Python code and data analysis on how variations of sensor distance measurements interacting with [local weather data](##-Weather-Data).
+For now focused primarily on Gowanus area sensors, namely the "Hoyt & 5th" sensor, this repo contains all Python code and data analysis on how variations of sensor distance measurements interacts with [local weather data](##-Weather-Data) in both Gowanus and Jamaica Bay.

+This analysis is performed on five deployed sensor with at least six months of measurement data captured: "Hoyt & 5th", "Carroll & 4th", "Smith & 9th", "Davenport Court" and "Russell Street".

 **Our goal is to better understand what internal and external factors influence variations in the baseline sensor reading of our deployed sensor in order to provide a more reliable and consistent readings.**
 <br/>